Making Wales wealthier

 Control over our economy

 Of course, independence wouldn’t automatically make Wales wealthier.
 But what it would do is give the Welsh government a set of economic tools that it doesn’t have at the moment.
 Currently, the Welsh government has minimal powers over taxation and borrowing.
 The powers it does have are, however, hamstrung in ways that ensure England is not disadvantaged.
 For example, the UK Treasury has repeatedly refused Welsh Government calls to devolve Air Passenger Duty, unashamedly saying that doing so would give Cardiff Airport an advantage over Bristol Airport.
 For the most part, the British government simply hands Cardiff Bay an annual grant, which the Welsh Government uses to pay for Welsh services.
-This effectively means that Welsh economic policy is made in Westminster, and driven by the needs of the UK as a whole.
+This effectively means that Welsh economic policy is driven by the needs of the UK as a whole and is unable to fully work to our own strengths.

 Independence would give Wales full control over economic policy.
-Not only would we be able to set our own level of taxes: we’d have control over how they’re collected.
+We would have full control over taxation, including control over how they’re collected.
 No more letting the super-rich dodge their taxes while ordinary people pay theirs.
 The tax code could be simplified, taking out many of the loopholes that multinational companies currently exploit.
 The UK tax code is currently 17,000 pages long, while Hong Kong’s is under 300 pages.
-Some countries, such as Norway, publish all tax returns, so that the system is totally transparent.
+Some countries, such as Norway, publish all tax returns so that the system is totally transparent.
 None of these things are possible under devolution, but they’d all be on the table if Wales was independent.

-Indeed, an independent Wales would have the freedom to implement, very swiftly, many of those ideas that are recognized as essential to our prosperity, such as a development bank that could provide loans for those small and medium-sized businesses that are the lifeblood of our economy.
+Indeed, an independent Wales would have the freedom to implement, very swiftly, many of those ideas that are recognized as essential to our prosperity.
 The possibilities are endless, from infrastructure investment in broadband and transport, to the rapid development of large energy projects, and putting ourselves at the front of the queue in order to attract high-tech manufacturing industries.
 All these policies can be embedded within other aspects of development that we value as a country, such as respect for the environment, social justice, and ensuring prosperity and a decent quality of life across all parts of Wales.

 |Why isn’t devolution enough, and what difference would independence make?||Can Wales afford independence?|